codefwd/The-Whatweb-tool-in-kali-to-test-a-host-and-webserver-for-reconnaissance-purposes/README.md

-# The Whatweb tool in kali to test a host and webserver for reconnaissance purposes
+# The whatweb tool in kali to test a host and webserver for reconnaissance purposes
 Majority of targets to test will be webservers - Whatweb is a good tool for reconnaissance.
 ## Overview: We will use whatweb to gather information from my metasploitable VM and a public test server out on the internet.